 While we were planning our summer trip to California and Arizona, the consensus amongst friends and acquaintances in India was to drive from Las Vegas for a visit to the Grand Canyon.
 But a friend staying in the USA suggested an alternative which worked out beautifully for us.
 We got introduced to the red mountains and enjoyed the rugged landscape of Sedona in one day.

 We took a flight to Phoenix after a weekend in San Francisco, rented a car at the Phoenix airport and then drove to Sedona to enjoy it for a day.
 The plan was to soak in the beauty of the red rocks that Sedona is famous for and then drive further to Grand Canyon.
+However, if you are considering a stopover in Las Vegas, check out this post on 5 unique activities for families.

 This drive from Sedona to Grand Canyon South Rim is considered as one of the top 10 scenic drives in America.